 Unlike these other “automated” systems that are only compatible with a limited range of models, MyAir is tested in-house, right here in Australia, and is compatible with all major air conditioning brands including:

 One of the major differences between Advantage Air and other companies in the smart home space is our support network is based in Australia.
 Since 1990, we’ve been designing, manufacturing and distributing innovative ducted air-conditioning systems that handle Australia’s extreme climate with ease, making us experts in the field.

 We’ve gone out of our way to make sure our touchscreen control is simple to set up, program and use and in the unlikely event you need it, you can simply select the “Help” button on the touchscreen.
-Then, if you’re experiencing further technical difficulties you can contact our in-house tech support team located right here in Australia who are always happy to help you get the most out of your smart system – a service you won’t get with DIY systems.
+Then, if you’re experiencing further technical difficulties you can contact our helpful humans; an in-house tech support team located right here in Australia, who are always happy to help you get the most out of your smart system – a service you won’t get with DIY systems.

 So, have we answered all your questions?
 If you require any further information regarding smart home products, contact Advantage Air today.